 Also, for companies that may have a large user base and aren’t rigid about enforcing some kind of organizational structure within the system, it’s easy to quickly fill HubSpot up with a vast amount of content that has disparate naming conventions, duplicates, abandoned drafts, etc. It’s an avoidable pitfall, but one that will require diligence from users.

-The two final areas where HubSpot could use improvement are in visitor behavior and CRM integration.
-Though HubSpot does provide contact activity history, it’s not as detailed and useful as Pardot’s system is.
+The two final areas where HubSpot could use improvement are in the areas of visitor behavior and CRM integration.
+Though HubSpot does provide contact activity history, it’s not as detailed and helpful as Pardot’s system is.

 Room For Improvement: